-Safeguarding Designated Person: a named senior manager who has overall oversight of any child protection issues and will be involved with any major decisions.
-This person is the Juniors' Director of Studies, Stefania McLoughlin.
+Designated Safeguarding Lead (DSL): a named senior manager who has overall oversight of any safeguarding and child protection issues and will be involved with any major decisions.
+This person is the Juniors' Director of Studies, Kate Knight.
+The Centre Managers and/or Family Course Coordinators for each centre are also DSL for their centres but will refer to HO DSL.

-Safeguarding Officer: a named person who looks after day to day matters, training and recording systems.
-This person is usually the Centre Manager, Director of Studies and the Activity Manager.
+Designated Safeguarding Person (DSP): a named person who looks after day to day matters, training and recording systems.
+This person is usually the Activity Manager and/or the Academic Manager.

 Safer Recruitment: recruitment procedures and practices which aim to prevent the appointment of people who may pose a risk to children; this is an essential part of safeguarding.
 The robust screening of applicants is proven to act as a deterrent for offenders seeking employment with access to children in order to harm them.
+The aim of safer recruitment is to deter the wrong people from applying and prevent the wrong people from being appointed.